focus ATELIER

 The wine team reflects the seriousness of the program.
 Wine Director Sven Uzat oversees a sommelier roster of four: Marius Müller, Sebastian Lübbert, Torsten Marmé, and Alfonso Ognibene.
 A four-person sommelier team at a restaurant serving dinner only, five nights per week, means the floor has dedicated expertise rather than relying on waitstaff to manage wine service.
 The pricing classification of $$$ indicates many bottles above $100, which is consistent with the cuisine's own price positioning and with the cellar depth described.
 For guests who come to this part of Switzerland with Burgundy or Rhône as a priority, the inventory depth suggests those regions are worth exploring seriously with the sommelier team rather than defaulting to Swiss labels.

 The Swiss wine presence on the list is worth noting specifically.
 Switzerland's domestic fine wine production remains poorly understood outside the country, and a serious list in Vitznau, on the Vierwaldstättersee, is positioned to carry a genuinely strong domestic selection alongside the French anchors.
-That is not a claim the available data makes explicitly, but the structure of the program, and the presence of Switzerland as a named wine strength alongside Bordeaux and Burgundy, is suggestive.
+The structure of the program, and the presence of Switzerland as a named wine strength alongside Bordeaux and Burgundy, is suggestive.

 Format, Ownership, and Competitive Position